aequologica/aequologica.github.io/vinyl/Mugnier&Thiebaud.md

 Mugnier and Thiebaud met as teenagers ; Thiebaud enjoys now a well deserved pre-retirement ; Mugnier never ever went through paid work sufferings ; this conjunction of the stars leaves them some time for their endeavour.

-Neither Mugnier nor Thiebaud are skilled or even interested in sound production ; both like songs with nice chords.
+Neither Mugnier nor Thiebaud are skilled or even interested in sound production ; both like songs with nice chords - maybe not literally [cerebral keys](https://www.mamalarky.com/about-us), but fairly close to the idea.
 The duo is looking for somebody to contribute to the production of their music, from story-telling to sound production to marketing to distribution.

 A private soundcloud demo song is here:
 [Sensation on soundclound](https://soundcloud.com/christophe-thiebaud/sensation-new-mix/s-oyXVmEq51cf)